dvsekhvalnov/jose2go/README.md

 # Golang (GO) Javascript Object Signing and Encryption (JOSE) and JSON Web Token (JWT) implementation

 Pure Golang (GO) library for generating, decoding and encryption [JSON Web Tokens](http://tools.ietf.org/html/draft-jones-json-web-token-10).
-Supports some of [JSON Web Algorithms](http://tools.ietf.org/html/draft-ietf-jose-json-web-algorithms-23).
+Supports all signature algorithms and some key management of [JSON Web Algorithms](http://tools.ietf.org/html/draft-ietf-jose-json-web-algorithms-23).
 Extensively unit tested and cross tested for compatibility with [jose.4.j](https://bitbucket.org/b_c/jose4j/wiki/Home), [Nimbus-JOSE-JWT](https://bitbucket.org/nimbusds/nimbus-jose-jwt/wiki/Home), [json-jwt](https://github.com/nov/json-jwt) and
 [jose-jwt](https://github.com/dvsekhvalnov/jose-jwt) libraries.

 ## Goal
 The project goal is to provide full suite of JOSE algorithms.
-Ideally relying only on standard Golang (GO) package.
+Ideally relying only on standard Golang (GO) packages only.

 ##Status
 In rather active development.
 API is not stable at the moment and can change in future versions.